eosrio/hyperion-docs/docs/install.md

  - [PM2](http://pm2.keymetrics.io/docs/usage/quick-start/)
  - [EOSIO 2.0](https://github.com/EOSIO/eos/releases/latest)

+On the next steps you will install and configure each one of them.

 !!! note
-    The indexer requires Node.js and pm2 to be on the same machine.
+    The Hyperion Indexer requires Node.js and pm2 to be on the same machine.
 All other dependencies (Elasticsearch, RabbitMQ, Redis and EOSIO) can be installed on different machines, preferably on a high speed and low latency network.
 Keep in mind that indexing speed will vary greatly depending on this configuration.

-### Elasticsearch Installation
+## Elasticsearch Installation

 Follow the detailed installation instructions on the official [Elasticsearch documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/deb.html#deb).
+Return to this documentation before running it.

 !!! info
     Elasticsearch is not started automatically after installation.
 We recomend running it with [systemd](https://www.elastic.co/guide/en/elasticsearch/reference/current/deb.html#deb-running-systemd).

 !!! note
-    It is very important to know the Elasticsearch [directory layout](https://www.elastic.co/guide/en/elasticsearch/reference/current/deb.html#deb-layout) and to understand how [its configuration](https://www.elastic.co/guide/en/elasticsearch/reference/current/deb.html#deb-configuring) works.
+    It is very important to know the Elasticsearch [directory layout](https://www.elastic.co/guide/en/elasticsearch/reference/current/deb.html#deb-layout) and to understand how the [configuration](https://www.elastic.co/guide/en/elasticsearch/reference/current/deb.html#deb-configuring) works.

-#### Configuration
+### Configuration
 ##### 1. Elasticsearch configuration

-Edit the following lines on `/etc/elasticsearch/elasticsearch.yml`.
+Edit the following lines on `/etc/elasticsearch/elasticsearch.yml`:

 ```
 cluster.name: CLUSTER_NAME